nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 * Google Chrome 1.x
 * Apple Safari 2.x

+**For nopCommerce 4.70 or above: MS Visual Studio 2022 (version 17.9 or above).
+And don't forget to install .NET 8 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-windows-x64-installer)).
+Required for developers who want to edit the source code.**

-**For nopCommerce 4.60 or above: MS Visual Studio 2022 (version 17.5 or above).
+*For nopCommerce 4.60 or above: MS Visual Studio 2022 (version 17.5 or above).
 And don't forget to install .NET 7 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.302-windows-x64-installer)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.50: MS Visual Studio 2022 (version 17.0 or above).
+*For nopCommerce 4.50: MS Visual Studio 2022 (version 17.0 or above).
 And don't forget to install .NET 6 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.406-windows-x64-installer)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.40 or above: MS Visual Studio 2019 (version 16.9 or above).
+*For nopCommerce 4.40 or above: MS Visual Studio 2019 (version 16.9 or above).
 And don't forget to install .NET 5 SDK ([download](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.408-windows-x64-installer)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.30: MS Visual Studio 2019 (version 16.3 or above).
+*For nopCommerce 4.30: MS Visual Studio 2019 (version 16.3 or above).
 And don't forget to install .NET Core SDK ([download](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.426-windows-x64-installer)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.20 or above: MS Visual Studio 2017 (version 15.9 or above).
+*For nopCommerce 4.20 or above: MS Visual Studio 2017 (version 15.9 or above).
 And don't forget to install .NET Core SDK ([download](https://dotnet.microsoft.com/download)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.10: MS Visual Studio 2017 (version 15.7 or above).
+*For nopCommerce 4.10: MS Visual Studio 2017 (version 15.7 or above).
 And don't forget to install .NET Core SDK ([download](https://dotnet.microsoft.com/download)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

-**For nopCommerce 4.00 or below: MS Visual Studio 2017 (version 15.3 or above).
+*For nopCommerce 4.00 or below: MS Visual Studio 2017 (version 15.3 or above).
 And don't forget to install .NET Core SDK ([download](https://dotnet.microsoft.com/download)).
-Required for developers who want to edit the source code.**
+Required for developers who want to edit the source code.*

 > [!NOTE]
 > If you're installing nopCommerce on Windows and going to use the multi-store feature with SSL, then Windows Server 2012 with IIS 8 is required because it supports SNI (Server Name Indication).